-- a) All projects shall include a plan for disposal of project-related waste.
+- a) All projects shall include a materials management plan (MMP) for proper disposal of project-related waste at legally authorized disposal sites.
 Examples include solid waste such as: plant material, greenhouse framing, plastics and tarpaulin used in greenhouse sheathing and coverings, household trash, product packaging and containers, irrigation tubing, pots and similar containers used for propagation and cultivation, lighting, water bladders or tanks, pond liners, electrical lighting fixtures, wiring and related equipment, and fencing.
-Other forms of waste include effluent and byproducts from commercial activities (eg. water or wastewater rich in plant chlorophyll or salts, spent fuels or solvents, etc.) - b) Where project-related activities involve storage and use of hazardous materials at a reportable quantity, applicants shall prepare a materials management plan which details: operating procedures and processes, associated equipment and cleaning procedures, chemical requirements and reactions, waste volumes, storage areas, chemical handling procedures, and emergency equipment.
+Other forms of waste include effluent and byproducts from commercial activities (e.g., water or wastewater rich in plant chlorophyll or salts, spent fuels or solvents, etc.).
+The MMP shall include a detailed description of activities and processes occurring on site and the type and quantity of items produced.
+The MMP shall be submitted to the County Division of Environmental Health (DEH) and public agencies or private enterprises accepting waste materials.
+Commercial cannabis permits shall not be granted without approval of the MMP relevant agencies. - b) Where project-related activities involve storage and use of hazardous materials at a reportable quantity, applicants shall prepare a hazardous materials management plan (HMMP) which details: operating procedures and processes, associated equipment and cleaning procedures, chemical requirements and reactions, waste volumes, storage areas, chemical handling procedures, and emergency equipment.
+The HMMP shall be submitted with the permit application, with copies to the DEH and public agencies or private enterprises as appropriate.
+Commercial cannabis permits shall not be granted without approval of the HMMP relevant agencies.

-55.4.12.1.14 Protection of Historical Resources
+55.4.12.1.14 Performance Standard for Protection of Historical Resources (FEIR mitigation measure 3.5-1)

 Projects proposing the removal or exterior alteration of structures over 45-years in age shall provide a report prepared by a historical consultant meeting the Secretary of the Interior's Professional Qualification Standards.
 The report shall include an evaluation and determination concerning whether the property contains historical resources which are listed or eligible for listing on any State, Federal, or Local register of Historical Resources, using applicable criteria and standards for listing, including section 15064.5 of the CEQA Guidelines.
-If resources included or eligible for inclusion in the National Register of Historic Places, California Register of Historic Resources, or Local Register are identified, an assessment of impacts on these resources shall be included in the report, as well as detailed measures to avoid impacts.
+If resources included or eligible for inclusion in the National

+Register of Historic Places, California Register of Historic Resources, or Local Register are identified, an assessment of impacts on these resources shall be included in the report, as well as detailed measures to avoid impacts.

-55.4.12.1.15 Inadvertent Discovery of Archaeological and Paleontological Resources
+55.4.12.1.15 Performance Standard for Inadvertent Discovery of Archaeological and Paleontological Resources (FEIR mitigation measures 3.5-2 and 3.6-5)